NathanDiPietro/Thesis/README.md

 The python files are run through main.py, The RobotStudio code is synchronised to the IRC5 cotnroller to run via the FlexPendant

+## Results
+Results can be viewed in the Results Photos folder which contains screenshots of the program running

 ## Author
 Nathan Di Pietro (19451710) Curtin University